slint-ui/slint/docs/widgets.md

 ## `HorizontalBox`, `VerticalBox`, `GridBox`

-That's the same as `HorizontalLayout`, `VerticalLayout` or `GridLayout` but the spacing and padding values depending on the style instead of defaulting to 0.
+That is the same as `HorizontalLayout`, `VerticalLayout` or `GridLayout` but the spacing and padding values depending on the style instead of defaulting to 0.